James Bullough Lansing: Early years

 James Martini was born on January 2, 1902, in Greenridge, Nilwood Township, Macoupin County, Illinois to parents Henry Martini of St. Louis, Missouri, and Grace Erbs Martini of Central City, Illinois.
 His father was a coal mining engineer which meant the family moved around considerably in James' early years.
 He was the ninth of fourteen children.
 He lived for a short time with the Bullough family in Springfield, Illinois, and later took their name.

 Lansing graduated eighth grade at Lawrence School in Springfield, Illinois, attended Springfield High School and also took courses at a small business college in Springfield.

 At a young age he built a Leyden jar to play pranks on his friends.
 He also built crystal sets and a radio transmitter which was apparently powerful enough for the signal to reach Great Lakes Naval Station in Illinois.
-Lansing's transmitter was then dismantled when the Navy tracked the source down.
+Lansing's transmitter was then dismantled when the Navy tracked down the source.

 Lansing had worked as an automotive mechanic and attended an automotive school in Detroit courtesy of the dealer he worked for.

 His mother died on November 1, 1924, when he was 22, he then left home and met his future wife, Glenna Peterson, in Salt Lake City in 1925.
 At the time he was working for a radio station as an engineer.
 He also worked for the Baldwin Radio Company and met his future business partner, Ken Decker in the city.